Entropic Lattice Boltzmann Model for Charged Leaky Dielectric Multiphase Fluids in Electrified Jets: Numerical results

-We now report in Fig. \ref{fig:06} several snapshots taken over the time evolution of the system labeled $case \; b$.
-In all the cases, we observe the formation of a liquid charged jet, which is ejected from the nozzle.
-Further, we report in Fig. \ref{fig:07} the velocity component $u_x$ measured at the extreme point (rightest point) of the drop surface versus time $t$.
-Here, for all cases under investigation we note that the velocity trend show the presence of a quasi-stationary point, where the viscous forces balances the external electric force in agreement with previous theoretical investigations \cite{lauricella2015nonlinear,reneker2000bending}.
 After the jet touches the collector, the jet shape fluctuates around a mean profile, providing a stationary regime.
-In particular, at this stage the jet shows an hyperbolic profile (see Fig. \ref{fig:08} panel b) which appears to be in qualitative agreement with the characteristic shape of the jet experimentally observed close to the injecting nozzle by the Rafailovich and Zussman groups \cite{greenfeld2011polymer} (see Fig. \ref{fig:08} panel a) and in consistency with previous theoretical results on the jet conical shape \cite{reznik2010capillary,feng2003stretching,higuera2003flow,hohman2001electrospinning2,hartman1999electrohydrodynamic,cherney1999structure}.
+In particular, at this stage the jet shows a hyperbolic profile (see Fig. \ref{fig:08} panel b) which appears to be in qualitative agreement with the characteristic shape of the jet experimentally observed close to the injecting nozzle by the Rafailovich and Zussman groups \cite{greenfeld2011polymer} (see Fig. \ref{fig:08} panel a) and in consistency with previous theoretical results on the jet conical shape \cite{reznik2010capillary,feng2003stretching,higuera2003flow,hohman2001electrospinning2,hartman1999electrohydrodynamic,cherney1999structure}.

+In Fig. \ref{fig:09}, the effects of the local charge density and the Carreau model terms in the present ELBM are investigated.
+Here, we note that the jet diameter is quite sensitive to the inclusion of such effects.
+In particular, we observe a larger jet diameter (see right panel of Fig. \ref{fig:09}), whenever these terms are not included in the model, showing a model failure in minimizing the jet width.

+To better compare our results with experimental data from the literature, we report the Ohnesorge number, which describes the inertial, elastic and the capillary force balance.
+Similarly, we exploit the Deborah number, which relates the elastic stress relaxation time to the Rayleigh timescale for the inertial-capillary breakup of an inviscid jet.